This is a Web version of 28-page printed informational 28-page printed informational Booklet. You may order printed copies via our Store.

 The isolated groups Dr. Price investigated understood the importance of preconceptual nutrition for both parents.
 Many tribes required a period of special feeding before conception, in which nutrient-dense animal foods were given to young men and women.
 These same foods were considered important for pregnant and lactating women and growing children.
 Price discovered them to be particularly rich in minerals and in the fat-soluble activators found only in animal fats.

 The discoveries and conclusions of Dr. Price are presented in his classic volume, Nutrition and Physical Degeneration.
-The book contains striking photographs of handsome, healthy primitive people and illustrates in an unforgettable way the physical degeneration that occurs when human groups abandon nourishing traditional diets in favor of modern convenience foods.
+The book contains striking photographs of handsome, healthy, primitive people that illustrate in an unforgettable way the physical degeneration that occurs when human groups abandon nourishing traditional diets in favor of modern convenience foods.

 Characteristics of Traditional Diets

-- The diets of healthy, nonindustrialized peoples contain no refined or denatured foods or ingredients, such as refined sugar or high fructose corn syrup; white flour; canned foods; pasteurized, homogenized, skim or lowfat milk; refined or hydrogenated vegetable oils; protein powders; artificial vitamins; or toxic additives and colorings.
+- The diets of healthy, nonindustrialized peoples contain no refined or denatured foods or ingredients, such as refined sugar or high fructose corn syrup; white flour; canned foods; pasteurized, homogenized, skim or lowfat milk; refined or hydrogenated vegetable oils; protein powders; synthetic vitamins; or toxic additives and artificial colorings.